Lemon-on-Lemon Iced Cookies

 - 4 to 6 teaspoons lemon juice

 - Preheat oven to 325°.
-In a large bowl, mix flour, sugar and lemon peel; cut in butter until crumbly.
+In a large bowl, mix flour, sugar and lemon zest; cut in butter until crumbly.
 Transfer mixture to a clean work surface; knead gently to form a smooth dough, about 2 minutes.
 (Mixture will be very crumbly at first, but will come together and form a dough as it's kneaded.)
 Divide dough in half.

 - On a lightly floured surface, roll or pat each portion into an 8x6-in. rectangle.
 Cut each rectangle into twelve 2-in. squares; cut squares diagonally in half to form 24 triangles.
 Place 1-in. apart on ungreased baking sheets.

 - Bake 15-18 minutes or until golden brown.
 Remove from pans to wire racks to cool completely.